fallahn/pseuthe/readme.md

 avoiding those detrimental to your health.

 A note on controls:
-By default controls are absolute - pressing left will apply a force moving the player to the left of the screen, etc. If you prefer more intuitive controls (and like to steer plankton like a racing car) then select 'Arcade Mode' on the main menu.
-Points are awarded equally in either scheme.
+By default controls are set to 'arcade' mode - that is, the player is steered much like a car in a 2D racing game.
+If you prefer the challenge of using slightly more accurate physics, select 'Classic' mode on the main menu.

 Pseuthe is best played with a controller.